Super returns inch towards double digits for CY24 despite flat October

 Conversely, the conservative option (21–40 per cent in growth assets) saw negative returns, dipping 0.3 per cent, while the balanced option (41–60 per cent in growth assets) fell 0.1 per cent.

-According to Mano Mohankumar, senior investment research manager, a final result near that 10.3 per cent would be a “tremendous outcome”.
+According to Mano Mohankumar, senior investment research manager, a final result near 10.3 per cent would be a “tremendous outcome”.

 “And super fund members shouldn’t forget that this year’s result follows the better-than-expected CY23 return of 9.9 per cent,” Mohankumar said.